 Stereotype Applies To

 architecture Class

 Corresponds To: An architecture.

+acynchronouc Method

-asynchronous Method
+asynchronous

 Corresponds To: An asynchronous process.

+F

 configuration Method

 Corresponds To: A configuration.

-enumeration Inner Class
+anum anati an Inner Class

+enumeration

 Corresponds To: An enumerated type.

 entity Interface

-Corresponds To: An entity.
+• Corresponds To: An entity.

+10.011 A ttailanta

 part Attribute

-Corresponds To: A component instantiation. port Attribute Corresponds To: A port. signal Attribute Corresponds To: A signal declaration. struct Inner Class Corresponds To: A record definition. synchronous Method Corresponds To: A synchronous process. typedef Inner Class Corresponds To: A type or subtype definition.
+Corresponds To: A component

+instantiation. port Attribute Corresponds To: A Port. signal Attribute Corresponds To: A signal declaration. struct Inner Class Corresponds To: A record definition. synchronous Method Corresponds To: A synchronous process. typedef Inner Class Corresponds To: A type or subtype definition.

-Tag Applies To
+Tag Applies To isGeneric Attribute (port) Corresponds To: The 'port' declaration in a generic interface.

+isSubType Inner Class (typedef)

+Corresponds To: A subtype definition.

+kind Attribute (signal)

+Corresponds To: The signal kind (such as 'register', 'bus').

+mode Attribute (Port)

+Corresponds To: The Port mode ('in', 'out', 'inout', 'buffer', 'linkage').

+portmap Attribute (part)

+Corresponds To: The generic/Port map of the component instantiated.

+sensitivity Method (synchronous)

+Corresponds To: The 'sensitivity' list of a synchronous process.

+type Inner Class (typedef)

+Corresponds To: The 'type' indication of a 'type' declaration.

-isGeneric Attribute (port)
+typeNameSp Attribute (part)

-Corresponds To: The 'port' declaration in
+ace Corresponds To: The 'type' namespace of the instantiated component.

-a generic interface. isSubType Inner Class (typedef) Corresponds To: A subtype definition. kind Attribute (signal) Corresponds To: The signal kind (such as 'register', 'bus'). mode Attribute (Port) Corresponds To: The Port mode ('in', 'out', 'inout', 'buffer', 'linkage'). portmap Attribute (part) Corresponds To: The generic/Port map of the component instantiated. sensitivity Method (synchronous) Corresponds To: The 'sensitivity' list of a synchronous process. type Inner Class (typedef) Corresponds To: The 'type' indication of a 'type' declaration. typeNameSp ace Attribute (part) Corresponds To: The 'type' namespace of the instantiated component.